-- Victory Condition: One player meets their deck's victory condition.
-The player who meets their victory condition earns a win and their opponent receives a loss. - Time: When time is called at the end of a tournament round, players follow the steps outlined in the "Going to Time" section on page 13. - Concession: A player voluntarily concedes defeat at any point during the game.
+- \ Victory Condition: One player meets their deck's victory condition.
+The player who meets their victory condition earns a win and their opponent receives a loss. - \ Empty Draw Deck: If a player's draw deck contains no cards, that player immediately receives a loss and their opponent receives a win. - \ Time: When time is called at the end of a tournament round, players must play through the taxation phase of the current game round.
+If neither player has won, they follow the "Going to Time" on page 8 to determine who receives a modified win. - \ Concession: A player voluntarily concedes defeat at any point during the game.
 The conceding player receives a loss and the opponent receives a win.